 Step 4:

-To make the balsamic dressing, whisk together balsamic vinegar, brown sugar, dijon mustard, salt, and pepper until well combined.
+In a bowl, whisk together balsamic vinegar, brown sugar, dijon mustard, salt, and pepper until well combined.

 Then, very slowly, drizzle in the olive oil whisking the whole time.
+Transfer the dressing to a pour bottle (optional).

 Step 5:

-Tips & Tricks
+Expert Tips & Tricks

 - When you are making the salad dressing, be sure to drizzle the olive oil in very slowly whisking the whole time.
 If you pour a bit too fast, stop adding oil and whisk vigorously until everything comes together.
 Then, you can continue adding more oil.

-- Another option for the dressing is to use a food processor.
+- Another option for making the dressing is to use a food processor.
 Add everything except for the oil and pulse them together.
 Then, slowly pour the oil in through the feed tube on top while the processor is running.
 This results in a thicker dressing but is easier than mixing by hand.

 Storage

 Store the components separately in airtight containers in the fridge.
-Then, assemble the salads right before serving.

 Strawberry Goat Cheese Salad